hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-database-password admin wp_db neW_pAssWorD

-The function for changing database user password to a database.
+This function for changing database user password to a database.
 It uses the full name of database as argument.

 *******************************************************************